If you’re familiar with the basics of configuring live streams, you may have heard the terms multi-bitrate (MBR) and adaptive bitrate (ABR).

 What does this mean for the encoder administrator?
 When broadcasting to a CDN that uses ABR, you’ll want to configure the highest-quality (i.e. high-bitrate and high-resolution) stream you’re able to upload based on your uplink bandwidth.
 Making such a high-quality stream available allows those viewers with the most bandwidth freedom to view your stream at its best possible quality while also simultaneously catering to lower-bandwidth viewers by automatically transcoding the stream to a level that matches the limits of their network.

 While adaptive bitrate automatically transcodes a single stream received from your encoder, multi-bitrate works a bit differently.
 With MBR, you need to configure and encode multiple streams of your program at different bitrates and broadcast to your chosen CDN.

 With multiple streams at hand, viewers can select whichever stream best suits their network’s bandwidth.
-To make things easier for the viewer to make a selection, streams are usually named according to their bitrate depth—High, Medium, Low, etc—or their resolution (Figure 4 to the right).
+To make things easier for the viewer to make a selection, streams are usually named according to their bitrate depth—High, Medium, Low, etc—or their resolution (Figure 4 to the left).
 These streams are displayed as choices within the CDN’s media player, typically under the Quality settings field.

 Configuring your encoder for MBR: a brief How-to

 If your chosen CDN uses multi-bitrate over adaptive bitrate, you’re probably wondering how to configure your encoder to send multiple streams of the same program.
 With Pearl and Pearl-2, this process is quite simple.